Dimethylheptylpyran: Edgewood Arsenal and EA-2233

+Multiple newspapers criticized the EA-2233 experiments.
+Since the 1930s, cannabis and cannabinoids had consistently been seen by the public as dangerous and addictive drugs.
+DMHP was compared to BZ, a non-cannabis chemical that was cited to be useless among military planners, and was only tested once in a hastily constructed operation called "Project Dork" (part of Project 112).

+Research

 Investigation as non-lethal incapacitating agent

 DMHP and its O-acetate ester were extensively investigated by the US military chemical weapons program in the Edgewood Arsenal experiments, as possible non-lethal incapacitating agents.